euroargodev/argopy/docs/visualisation.rst

 The :class:`argopy.plot.scatter_map` utility function is dedicated to making maps with Argo profile positions coloured according to specific variables: **a scatter map**.

 Profiles colouring is finely tuned for some variables: QC flags, Data Mode and Deployment Status.
-By default, floats trajectories are always shown, but if the WMO is not given by a default wmo variable, it must be given as argument.
-The :class:`argopy.plot.scatter_map` function works with **argopy** :class:`xarray.Dataset` or :class:`pandas.DataFrame` data.
+By default, floats trajectories are always shown, but this can be changed.

+Note that the :class:`argopy.plot.scatter_map` function seamlessly with **argopy** profile index :class:`pandas.DataFrame` or a :class:`xarray.Dataset` collection of profiles.
+However, all default arguments can be overwritten so that it should work with other data models.

-Let's import this function, the usual suspects and some data to work with.
-Note that scatter_map is only available to a collection of profiles:
+Let's import the usual suspects and some data to work with.

 .. code-block:: python